 - Citizenship: The person requesting a name change must be a citizen of Nigeria.
 Because they can register as citizens and then request a name change, foreigners are not subject to restrictions.

 - Reasons for Change: Those applying to change their names must have a strong reason for doing so.
-When it is later discovered that the change in name was made with the goal of deceiving or violating the law, the change in name will be ruled illegal, and the defaulter will be punished.
+When it is later discovered that the change in name was made to deceive or violate the law, the name change will be ruled illegal, and the defaulter will be punished.

 - New name: Don’t go there intending to use an awful moniker merely to gain a new name.
 It’s important to keep in mind that you won’t be able to use some names, such as those that are obscene or have a tribalist or racist tone.